 request permission to take a make-up exam.
-The statement of Religious Diversity and the University Calendar can be accessed at http://dos.uiowa.edu/policies/statement-of-religious-diversity-and-theuniversity-calendar/ ii.
+The statement of Religious Diversity and the University Calendar can be accessed here.

+ii.
 Other Scheduled Events

 To preserve the integrity of the exam process, requests to reschedule exams to allow students to attend other events will rarely be approved.
 To be considered, requests must include the following information: